Archaeological Project Archives

 The Collection is the repository for archaeological project archives in Lincolnshire, from commercial archaeology to research excavations and community projects.

-The museum charges for the deposition of finds from commercial excavations.
-For details of our charging policy, see section 17.11 of our Archaeological Archive Deposition Guidelines.
-The charges for the 2016/2017 financial year are £81.50 + VAT for a full-sized box and £41 + VAT for a half-sized box.
+The museum charges for the deposition of archaeological project archives.
+For complete details of our charging policy see section 17.11 of our Archaeological Archive Deposition Guidelines.
+The charges for the 2021-2022 financial year are: